When it comes to what social media data mining is and how it works, we first must truly understand: what is social media mining?

 Data mining is a modern method of data analysis, which assumes that the information may include the following properties: inaccuracy, incompleteness, heterogeneity, indirectness, and at the same time have an impressive amount.

 Data analysis in this way became necessary in the late twentieth century.
 The increase in demand was due to the rapid spread of information technology.
 The previous, in turn, allowed to record in detail the processes of business and production.

 The number of people who modernize, improve, adapt, and get used to the new world of social networks is growing.
 Every minute someone registers a new account or uses an existing one for their own needs.

 This progression is observed on almost all platforms.
-For example: as of 2020, the number of stories published by Instagram users in one minute reaches 347 222 units.
-Given these numbers, data mining on social networks has become an important strategy for understanding current trends.
+For example: as of 2020, the number of stories published by Instagram users in one minute reached 347 222 units.
+Given these numbers, data mining on social media has become an important strategy for understanding current trends.

 An added benefit is that this kind of manipulation helps to conduct and progress online business.
 Social media extensions, through which a lot of data passes, help to track hidden information, which is key in intellectual analysis.